 Out of respect for developing persons, it is important to involve children in the decision-making process whenever possible.
 Though they may not be able to give legal consent, they have the ability to assent or to dissent.
-It is important to keep in mind that a child’s failure to object to participation should not automatically be construed as assent.
+It is important to keep in mind that a child?s failure to object to participation should not automatically be construed as assent.
 Assent implies the affirmative agreement of the children.

 The HIPAA Privacy Rule regulates the way certain health care groups, organizations, or businesses, called covered entities under the Rule, handle the individually identifiable health information known as Protected Health Information (PHI).
 See the Other Protections for Human Subjects in Research section of the IRB Policies and Procedures Manual.

-Can I use research assistants on my study, and if so, what does the IRB need to know about them?
 The IRB needs to be made aware of anyone who will be interacting with participants and their qualifications to do so in order to ensure that the rights and safety of the participants will be adequately protected.
 As such, the use of research assistants has to be communicated to the IRB, and documentation on their having completed NIH training, as well as any study-specific training needed to adequately protect participants, must be provided.
 When possible, information about research assistant recruitment and status (i.e., graduate vs. undergraduate) should be provided.